 Use the Mandate to Your Advantage

-With the Dec.
-2019 deadline approaching, motor carriers are busy putting new technology and processes in place.
-While making these changes, have you considered all of your options to make the most of the opportunity?
+As the Dec.
+2019 deadline approached, motor carriers were busy putting new technology and processes in place.
+While making these changes, did you consider all of your options to make the most of the opportunity?

 Download a complimentary, insightful guide from Trimble Transportation which details five key strategies your fleet can use to optimize your business with ELD data.